 Longchenpa’s Treasury of Words & Meanings

-Guided by David F. Germano — distinguished Tibetologist whose scholarship illuminates Longchenpa’s philosophical architecture.
-And by Tulku Pema Khandro, Ph.D.— a recognized lineage holder in the Nyingma-Kagyu streams, bridging deep contemplative practice with academic clarity.
+Guided by Dr. David F. Germano — distinguished Tibetologist whose scholarship illuminates Longchenpa’s philosophical architecture.
+And hosted by Dr. Pema Khandro— scholar of Dzogchen history and lineage holder in the Nyingma tradition, bridging deep contemplative practice with academic rigor.

 • 9am-12pm San Francisco (PST)